Debbierise001/DSA-Project-Documentation-1/README.md

 - Limited data on user demographics or actual sales volume

 ### Reference
-- Dataset provided by my training program
+- Dataset provided by training program
 - Analysis done using Microsoft Excel
-- Formulas and methods based on what I learned during the course
+- Formulas and methods based on what was learned during the course